Heart rate variability: Clinical significance

 Reduced HRV has been shown to be a predictor of mortality after myocardial infarction although others have shown that the information in HRV relevant to acute myocardial infarction survival is fully contained in the mean heart rate.

 A range of other outcomes and conditions may also be associated with modified (usually lower) HRV, including congestive heart failure, diabetic neuropathy, post–cardiac-transplant depression, susceptibility to SIDS and poor survival in premature babies, as well as fatigue severity in chronic fatigue syndrome.
+On the other hand, for patients having high blood pressure (hypertension), higher HRV is a risk factor for atrial fibrillation.